frederic-perez/AmE-dictionary/data/idioms.md

 __on in years__ Advanced in age; old or becoming old. _I might be a little bit on in years, but I’m no fool when it comes to technology!_
 __on leave__ In the midst of an official extended absence from one’s work, school, etc. _Jane just had a baby, so she’s on leave._ _I’ve been on leave for the past few weeks as my illness has gotten worse._
 __on occasion__ Once in a while; occasionally. _I don’t really drink, but I do enjoy a nice glass of wine with a meal on occasion._
+__on opposite sides of the barricade(s)__ Occupying conflicting, opposing, and/or contrary positions on some issue or in some situation. _Unfortunately, it seems more and more to be the case that those who would see the economy recover and those who strive for social equality find themselves on opposite sides of the barricade._
 __on pins and needles__ Worried or excited about something.
 __on point__ __1__ Focused on or related to the crux or essence of a particular topic. _Nothing that you’re saying is on point!
 You’re just wasting time with mindless rambling._ __2__ _informal_ Outstanding or perfect. _Ooh, your eyebrows are on point today!
 Did you use a brow filler?_ __3__ In slang, the expression often describes someone as “on their game” or “looking sharp.”
 __on someone’s dime__ _I was living on my mother’s dime._